NicolasKaiser94/Machine-learning-for-population-generation/README.md

 particularly promising for this purpose, as the interrelationships within households are non-linear and interactive.
 We assume that the starting point will always be a household sample from the real population, on the basis of which our strategies will be developed, applied and tested.

-- Masters Thesis at University of Trier (Work in Progress)
+- Masters Thesis at University of Trier